Investigation Alert GPS, FIS, GL, NSC: Johnson Fistel, LLP Encourages Long-Term Investors to Submit Their Information Below

 The lawsuit against Simon Arias III, President of the Agency, and others alleges a pattern of unchecked sexual assault and harassment at the agency.
 The lawsuit describes a culture of abuse at a workplace that operated without guardrails.
 Johnson Fistel is investigating whether members of Globe Life's board of directors or senior management failed to manage Globe Life in a satisfactory manner, in breach of their fiduciary duties, and whether Globe Life and its shareholders have suffered damages as a result.

-Johnson Fistel, LLP is investigating potential claims on behalf of Norfolk Southern Corporation (NYSE: NSC) against certain of its officers and directors.
+Johnson Fistel, LLP is investigating potential claims on behalf of Norfolk Southern Corporation NSC against certain of its officers and directors.

 If you have continuously owned Norfolk Southern shares before October 28, 2020, you can click or copy and paste the link below in a browser to join this action: